hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 - Use in Next.js API routes, Express, or any Node.js backend.
 - All methods return normalized, developer-friendly data structures.
 - `getChildren` now works for any nodeRef, so you can browse Sites, User Homes, Data Dictionary, and all subfolders/files.
+- **Path resolution:** The library will recursively resolve the full Lucene path for any nodeRef, enabling robust navigation and migration use cases (e.g., full repository export, folder/file migration, etc.).

 ## License